britbrit22/Food-Trivia-Game/README.md

 ## MVP Goals

-- As a player, I will click on a category questions.
+- As a player, I will click on an answer to each question.
-- As a player, I will choose an answer for the questions.
+- As a player, if I answer correct I will receive points.
-- As a player, if the answer is correct I advance to the next level.
+- As a player, if I answer is incorrect I will not score any points.
+- As a player, I will answer all the questions.
-- As a player, if I answer incorrect I will go back to the first level.
+- As a player, I will need to get 80 percent of the questions correct.

 ## Stretch Goals

+- As a player, if 80 percent of the questions are incorrect I will start over.
 - As a player, I would like to have a bonus round.
 - As a player, I would like to redeem a missed question.
 - As a player, I would like to have timed questions.